-The baby was supposed to be killed at birth, but his family took extreme measures.
-He was adopted by Egyptian royalty and named Moses (Exodus 1:1-2:10).
+By order of the Pharaoh, the baby was supposed to be killed at birth, but his family took extreme measures to protect him.
+Somehow, he was adopted by Egyptian royalty and named Moses (Exodus 1:1-2:10).

-Moses, the cosmopolitan prince, kills an Egyptian and flees to a remote territory where he tends sheep for 40 years (Exodus 2:11-25).
+Moses, the cosmopolitan prince, kills an Egyptian and flees to a remote territory where he tends sheep for 40 years in obscurity (Exodus 2:11-25).

 While tending sheep in the desert, Moses’ curiosity drew him to a bush on fire that did not burn up.

-As he approached, his name was called out from within the bush: “Moses!
+His name was called out from within the bush as he approached: “Moses!
 Moses!”
 (Exodus 3:2-4).

 In this way, God revealed himself to Moses.
-He gave him a task (3:10):
+Then, he gave him a task (3:10):

 “Come, I will send you to Pharaoh that you may bring my people, the children of Israel, out of Egypt.”